 You might be wondering: “Is wabi-sabi just another trend, like Scandinavian minimalism or mid-century modern?”
 The answer is a bit nuanced.
 Wabi-sabi isn’t so much a “trend” as it is a philosophical approach that’s been around for centuries.
 It doesn’t come with strict rules, and it doesn’t rely on certain “it” pieces to be fashionable.
 It’s more about intention than style.

-Mid-century modern revels in clean lines, iconic shapes, and modern materials.
-You can definitely incorporate wabi-sabi elements into a mid-century setting by mixing in some handmade ceramics or a weathered wooden stool.
-The key difference is that wabi-sabi doesn’t prize iconic “statement” furniture as much as it values materials that tell a story.
+Mid-century modern adores clean lines, timeless shapes, and fresh materials.
+You can definitely introduce wabi-sabi elements to a mid-century room by introducing some handmade ceramics or an antique wooden stool with an aged patina.
+The only significant difference is that wabi-sabi doesn’t value iconic “statement” pieces as highly as it does materials with history.

 In other words, wabi-sabi can be layered onto many aesthetics as long as the focus remains on authenticity, natural materials, and celebrating imperfection.
 It’s less about prescribing a look and more about inspiring a mindset.